 The campaign to influence hearts and minds this spring is setting sail.
-Are you planning to repeat a successful fundraising or retail campaign this spring?
+Are you planning to repeat a successful fundraising or retail campaign this year?
 Then fasten your seatbelt and keep your eye on the road as direct marketers navigate conflicting mail dates amid seasonal competition.

 Can Postal Mail Dates Really Be Protected?

 Some transactional list managers pretend that postal mail dates can be protected.
 This is a sad commentary on the veracity of folks who function in a fiduciary role with list owners, mailers, and list professionals.
 That’s why some managers go through the artifice of clearance and “blocking” mail dates.
 In reality, if there are delays at your printer, computer house, mail house, or other supply chain member, all bets are off.
 New mail date requests can be rejected at the sole discretion of the list manager.

 How Do You Benefit From Mail Date Protection?

 Responsible list owners make an effort to avoid situations where competitors may rent and mail comparable data sets at the same time.
 They may even restrict how many times a segment of their names are rented in a given month, or even take their lists off-the-market in favor of house file mailings at certain times of the year.
 Seasonality rules!

 Compiled lists are resold thousands of times, without regard to clearance or mail date protection.
 In comparison, transactional lists work better than their compiled cousins because they are mailed less frequently, and don’t need to be modelled.

 E-mail is a different story, when it comes to churn.
 Reputable publishers who host and deploy their lists keep a close eye on blast dates to avoid churn, thereby generating less unsubscribes, which increases delivery rates and the long-term value of their rental lists.